Ankur’s Friend Matrix!

 What you see above is a simple box with the 4 categories.
 A / B /C / D. Each of them signify something:

 A: Special friends, very close.
 The ones who I would approach when I need help / advice / anything!
 I need it I will ask IMMEDIATELY.
 In short my lifeline.
-And goes without saying, I am available for them whenever they need me / whether they need me or not
+And goes without saying, I am available for them whenever they need me / whether they need me or not πŸ˜€

 B: These are again good friends.
 I would be always available, more than ready to help.
 But!
 I wouldn’t ask them for anything (much).
-All give, no take!
-Now thats weird, bad, sad, whatever you call it.
-Incidentally most new people I began with start here, or are placed here within a v short time.
+All give, for the large part of it ‘no take’!
+I know that’s weird.

 C: Hi, Bye - Formality.
 Either people who failed to impress me in the first few meets.
 Or the people who moved down from B, after I realized that they aren’t worth it!